dagher41/george_cigar/README.md

 * `babel-loader`: the webpack loader that allows for the connection between webpack and babel
 * `express`: NodeJS server
 * `nodemon`: allows for automatic restarts of the nodeJS server
-* `react-hot-loader`: this is a webpack loader that allows for hot loading of react components without refreshing the page
 * `url-loader`: this package will let you import files (images, svgs, etc) the same way you would import javascript files and use them in markup.
 It will dump the contents of a file as a Base64 encoded string
 * `webpack-cli`: allows webpack to do it's thing from the command line
 * `webpack-dev-middleware`: express middleware that allows express to server files that are loaded into webpack's memory